We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Demographics Stats

-Median Annual Income by Gender
+Annual Income by Gender

-As of 2022, female employees who worked full-time year-round still earned less than their male counterparts.
-There has been some progress towards achieving equal pay and bridging the annual income.
+Generally, female full-time employees still earn less than their male counterparts.
+Although there has been some progress towards achieving equal pay and bridging the annual income gap, there is still a significant gap in earnings based on gender.

-• Men working at jobs or in industries that traditionally pay higher
+• Men working at jobs or in industries that traditionally pay higher.

-• Certain demographics receive more discrimination when it comes to annual U.S. salary
+• Certain demographics receive more discrimination when it comes to annual U.S. salary.

 Year Median U.S. income (male) Median U.S. income (female)